materialsproject/MPenv/README.rst

    The MPEnv will not give you access to any codes for which you are not a licensed user.

-2. This only works on NERSC
+2. This only works on NERSC - and on SJTU's Pi Cluster ;-)

 3. This only works if your NERSC shell is BASH, not CSH.
 Note that by default NERSC often sets CSH. **Seriously, BASH needs to be your DEFAULT shell.
 You